Criminal Justice Act 1988

-The Criminal Justice Act 1988 (c 33) is an Act of the Parliament of the United Kingdom.
+The Criminal Justice Act 1988 (c.
+33) is an Act of the Parliament of the United Kingdom.

 Title

 The title of this Act is:

 Unduly lenient sentences

-In England and Wales, the Act granted the Attorney General the power to refer sentences for certain offences to the Court of Appeal if the Attorney General feels that the sentence was unduly lenient, which is sometimes called the 'unduly lenient sentence scheme'.
-This provision entered into force in 1989, with its first application being in July of that year.
+In England and Wales, the Act allows anybody to ask the Attorney General's Office for a sentence they consider unduly lenient to be reviewed; the Office can review sentences given by the Crown Court in England and Wales if requested to.
+The Attorney General can then, within 28 days of the sentence, decide to refer sentences for certain offences to the Court of Appeal if they consider that the sentence might be unduly lenient.
+The Court of Appeal will only find a sentence to be unduly lenient, and increase it, if it falls outside the range of sentences which the trial judge could reasonably consider appropriate considering all the relevant information available at the time.
+This is sometimes called the 'unduly lenient sentence scheme'.
+This provision entered into force in 1989, and was first applied in July of that year.

-The controversially-low sentences given to the rapists of Jill Saward was one impetus for the scheme, which was justified as ensuring that public trust in justice was maintained by correcting gross errors; in a 2022 answer to a question in parliament, the Government said that the scheme ensures that punishment is aligned with the severity of the crime and assures victims that "justice will be served".
+The controversially low sentences given to the rapists of Jill Saward were one impetus for the scheme, which was justified as ensuring that public trust in justice was maintained by correcting gross errors; in a 2022 answer to a question in parliament, the Government said that the scheme ensures that punishment is aligned with the severity of the crime and assures victims that "justice will be served".
 The Law Commission is reviewing the law around criminal appeals and the unduly lenient sentences scheme is within this review's terms of reference, beginning in July 2022 and with a green paper expected in 2023.
-The scheme has been criticised on the grounds of having become "too politicised", and that "too many cases [are being] referred, in some instances on most unusual grounds."
+The scheme has been criticised on the grounds of having become "too politicised", and that "too many cases [are being] referred, in some instances on most unusual grounds".

-The included offences are those which are indictable and some either-way offences, which are specified by a secretary of state; the list of applicable either-way offences has been expanded since 1994.
+The included offences are those which are indictable and some either-way offences, which are specified by the secretary of state; the list of applicable either-way offences has been expanded since 1994.

-Any member of the public may ask the Attorney General to refer a sentence to the Court of Appeal; the Attorney General has four weeks, beginning on the day following the sentence being passed, to consider the sentence's leniency and then to make the referral.
-Should a referral be made, the Court of Appeal will then consider whether the sentence is not merely lenient but unduly lenient and beyond the reasonable range available to a judge considering all the relevant information available at the time; if that determination is made, then the Court of Appeal will increase the sentence.